orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

-* ``MaximumConnectionRetries`` governs how many times Orthanc tries to connect to the database, as well as how many times Orthanc replays transactions to deal with collisions between multiple writers.
+* ``MaximumConnectionRetries`` governs how many times Orthanc tries to connect to the database, as well as how many times Orthanc replays transactions to deal with collisions between multiple writers in ``Serializable`` transaction mode or with any transient transaction errors in all transaction modes.

 * ``IndexConnectionsCount`` controls the number of connections from the index plugin to the PostgreSQL database.
 It is set to ``1`` by